 Entities associated with Vivo Ventures and Ernest Mario have indicated to us their interest in purchasing up to \$6.0 million of units in this offering at the offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering.
-If such stockholders were to purchase all of these units, they, together with our other directors, executive officers and each of our stockholders who own greater than 5% of our outstanding common stock and their affiliates, in the aggregate, would own approximately 68% of our outstanding common stock after this offering, based on the number of shares outstanding as of June 30, 2014.
+Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering or the underwriters may elect not to sell any units in this offering to such stockholders.
+If such stockholders were to purchase all of these units, they, together with our other directors, executive officers and each of our stockholders who own greater than 5% of our outstanding common stock and their affiliates, in the aggregate, would own approximately 72% of our outstanding common stock after this offering, based on the number of shares outstanding as of June 30, 2014.

-If our stockholders are allocated all or a portion of the units in which they have indicated an interest in this offering and purchase any such units in the offering, such purchase would reduce the available public float for our securities because such stockholders would be restricted from selling any such securities by a lock-up agreement they have entered into with our underwriters and by restrictions under applicable securities laws.
+If our stockholders are allocated all or a portion of the units in which they have indicated an interest in this offering and purchase any such units, such purchase would reduce the available public float for our securities because such stockholders would be restricted from selling any such securities by a lock-up agreement they have entered into with our underwriters and by restrictions under applicable securities laws.
 As a result, any purchase of units by such stockholders in this offering may reduce the liquidity of our securities relative to what it would have been had these shares been purchased by investors that were not affiliated with us.